bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 In the following section, we'd like to give you a few use cases when to use our `Gradle Runner` and `Android Build` Steps are both building steps but they are slightly different in their functions. and what the major differences are.

-Our `Gradle Runner` Step is the headquarter for all your Gradle tasks.
+Our `Gradle Runner` Step is the headquarter for all your `gradle tasks`.
 It runs a single or multiple Gradle task(s) you specify and then copies the generated APK(s) into the Bitrise Deploy Directory (`$BITRISE_DEPLOY_DIR`).
 This step runs ANY Gradle task (not just building task) that is available in your project's [task list](/tips-and-tricks/android-tips-tricks/#how-to-get-the-list-of-available-gradlew-tasks-in-your-project/).
 You can run multiple tasks at the same time if you insert the tasks separated with spaces in the `Gradle task to run` input field of the Step.

 For example: `assembleDebug` `assembleDebugAndroidTest` where Gradle Runner step will output as many APK paths as many assemble tasks you have set.

 Our `Android Build` Step is different from `Gradle Runner` in the sense that it provides a simplified user experience of Android Studio's developing functions: it reflects how you would configure your project in Android Studio.
-This step is geared towards ONLY building your project, therefore, it cannot perform any other Gradle task (as opposed to `Gradle Runner`).
+This step is geared towards ONLY building your project, therefore, it cannot perform any other`gradle task` (as opposed to `Gradle Runner`).
 As a result, you can use `assemble` - related task with this Step.

 ## About Gradle tasks